TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 ## Redis Stack Server and Redis Stack configuration

-Even if it is not demonstrated here in these examples, you can configure Redis and Redis Insight with environment variable as it is done for the Redis Community example.
+Even if it is not demonstrated here in these examples, you can configure Redis and Redis Insight with environment variables as it is done for the Redis Community example.
 But it seems a little far-fetched in this case.
 One can argue that a docker compose file for Redis Stack Server and Redis Stack is not really necessary, as one can easily run a single docker command line to to do so.